mffoley/SWENG-Group-32-2022/uisrc/README.md

   1. Your computer's name will now be preceded by (EXVENV).
 You are now inside of the virtual enviornment.
 4. Install dependencies
 5. To exit the venv, run deactivate

+#### BY WED 30 MAR, HAVE WEBPAGE DONE
+Upload file, dropdown for model, "classify" runs model Sampling frequency specified, expect the person to upload it all local